IvanOkh/Volunteer-Management-System-Frontend/project-tasks.md

 # Project Tasks

-## Update: Friday, August 7, 2020
+## Update: Saturday, August 8, 2020

 ### APP-WIDE:

 • Convert CARS pictures into light size images to be used throughout the app instead of unsplash pictures [Going to ask CARS next meeting] - Albert

-• Implement dynamic and smooth transitionon admin and user side.
-[In-progress (user side is done)] - Ivan
+• Implement dynamic and smooth transition in forms, admin and user side.
+[Done] - Ivan

 • Debug, debug, and debug.
 [In-progress] - Everyone

 ### FORMS:

-• Implement regex patterns Cat form (see other forms or login/recovery).

 • Animal Foster type not registering.
 [In-progress] - Albert